Grants & Projects

 Annual Grants Process.
 Once per year, the Charlottesville Sister Cities Commission awards grants that range in size up to $4,000 to individuals, nonprofits, arts organizations, schools, and businesses.

 Reimbursement & Reporting.
-Funds are available as reimbursements or through an approved fiscal sponsor.
-Requests for reimbursement must be made no later than May 31 of the year following the year of award notification, with expenditures detailed in a year-end report to the CSCC.
+Funds will be available as reimbursements; expenses and requests for reimbursement must be made by May 31, 2024.
+Expenditures must be detailed in a year-end report made to the CSCC.

 Projects We Have Sponsored

 Four cities.
 Infinite possibilities.
 Find inspiration in these CSCC-sponsored projects.

 Community Radio (Winneba, Ghana).
 Charlottesville nonprofit radio station WTJU established a sister radio station relationship with Peace FM in Winneba, Ghana.
 Peace FM's station manager traveled from Winneba to Charlottesville.
 He was interviewed on WTJU, shared musical programming, met Charlottesville area residents at a public reception, and served as a guest lecturer in two different University of Virginia classes.
 The project achieved its aim of comparing experiences as community broadcasters, discussing strategies for serving their communities through media, and sharing programming between stations.

 Thomas Jefferson and Filippo Mazzei (Poggio a Caiano, Italy)